SECURITIES AND EXCHANGE COMMISSION

 Description of inTEST's Products Covered by this Report

-Our product lines are classified in the following categories: “Thermal Products” and “Electromechanical Semiconductor Products” (“EMS Products”).
+Our product lines for the period covered by this CMR were classified in the following categories: “Thermal Products” and “Electromechanical Semiconductor Products” (“EMS Products”).
 All of our products were found to contain one or more of 3TG and are therefore considered Covered Products.
 Our Covered Products include:

 Docking Hardware Products